Eurostar train from London to Brussels

 Standard Premier offers exactly the same 1st class seating, but with more affordable inflexible fares, a cold tray meal served at your seat with complimentary alcoholic & non-alcoholic drinks, a 30-minute minimum check-in in London, 45-minute minimum check-in in Brussels and no access to business lounges.

 You'll find Eurostar trains smooth & quiet, even at 186 mph.
 All passengers have access to two buffet-bar cars serving drinks & snacks.
 Eurostar is all non-smoking.
-For more about Eurostar, check-in process and journey, see the Eurostar guide.
+More about Eurostar, check-in process & journey.

 A Eurostar e320 train at London St Pancras Eurostar e320 first class seats